Alternate Day Fasting vs. OMAD: Unlocking the Synergy With a Combined Approach

 Again, when starting a new eating plan, especially when including exercise, it is critical that a doctor evaluates health beforehand to ensure safety.

-A big motivator for trying Alternate Day Fasting or One Meal a Day is a prospect of quickly losing weight quickly while eating instead asking “If you starve yourself, how long to lose weight?”
-If choosing to sacrifice eating for large timeframes, knowing which plan will have the fastest and most effective results is important.
+A big motivator for trying Alternate Day Fasting or One Meal a Day is the prospect of quickly losing weight while still being able to eat, rather than wondering about the effects of starving yourself to lose weight.
+When choosing to sacrifice eating for extended periods, it’s important to know which plan will yield the fastest and most effective results.

 When practicing OMAD vs alternate day fasting, individuals typically compress a large number of calories into a fixed timeframe of about an hour.
 Depending on the number of calories eaten prior to trying One Meal a Day, this may not equate to a calorie deficit or where you burn more calories than consumed.
 As mentioned earlier, research does show success in losing weight on OMAD, but unless a calorie deficit is reached, the progress could be slow.